DigitalPublishingToolkit/NN09/md/05-TenRules.md

 on Amazon.
 We can see the query at work every time we load our personal default settings on any of our online services.
 Whenever content is personalized and tailored to our needs, we have been recognized and used as a query ourselves.
-Everywhere we go on the internet, advertising sales companies turn *us* into items in one of hundreds of queryable databases.
+Everywhere we go on the internet, advertising sales companies turn *us* into queries in one of hundreds of databases.
 Scientists exploring the world around them use increasingly complex queries on growing amounts of information and call that ‘Big Data’.
 Then they present whatever they found out in their query reality: about dark matter or traffic jams or the climate or the brain.
 Or about